vietbuiminh/vietbuiminh.github.io/index.md

 # CREATIVE CODER & STE<a style="text-transform: capitalize" class="link coloranimate hover-underline-animation" href="/art">Art</a>M ADVOCATE

-Việt Bùi, a creative artist, a coder, an aspired researcher, a student, a naturalist, and a global citizen.
-Born and raised in Ho Chi Minh City (HCMC), Vietnam.
-I have been studying in Oregon, Washington, and Illinois.
+Bringing worlds together through art and science.
+Việt Bùi is a creative explorer who utilizes technology and design to make an impact.
+Born in the vibrant city of Ho Chi Minh, Vietnam, he has expanded his perspectives while studying across the United States in Oregon, Washington and Illinois.

-Using art and science to influence people.
-Graphic artist for clubs, and non-profit organizations in HCMC and the United States.
-Coder in a few hackathons, and coder by everyday.
-Student researcher @ Augustana.
+Việt seeks to harness his diverse experiences to connect ideas and people.
+As a graphic artist, he has developed designs for clubs and nonprofits in Vietnam and the U.S. His curiosity also leads him to code and participate in hackathons.
+Currently studying at Augustana, he is an aspiring researcher who wants to push the boundaries of what's possible.

 <div class="tags" style="justify-content: flex-start;">
     {% for tag in site.tags reversed %}